How can you improve on rugelach, the world’s most perfect cookie? Make a red velvet rugelach and prepare to be amazed!!

 - ½ cup powdered sugar

 - Take one of the packages of cream cheese and cut it into large chunks.
 In a large bowl with a stand or hand mixer, cream together butter, the cut up package of cream cheese and sour cream.
+Using cold ingredients leads to a flakier cookie.
+Room temperature works too.

 - Add in sugar, flour, cocoa powder, red food coloring and vanilla.
 You want a nice vibrant red, and the amount of food coloring needed will depend on the type of food coloring.
 Mix again to form a sticky dough and all ingredients are combined.